 A good way to test whether your site is accessible and to test changes you’ve made is to use it the way your users would.
 Granted, you should already be testing as a user across different devices.
 Now, you just need to add assistive technologies into your testing process.

 There are plenty of screen reading tools available, but not all of them are free.
 These are a few free screen readers to try:

 These are just a few other accessibility testing tools you can use for a variety of things.
 You can also check out the web accessibility evaluation tools list from W3C for a much larger list of tools for just about everything you would need.

 - accessScan – an accessibility audit tool that provides a score, detailed breakdown of issues, and recommended fixes

 - Color Oracle – a free color blindness simulator

-- Chrome Spectrum – a Chrome extension to test web page accessibility for different types of color vision deficiency
+- Colorblindly – a Chrome extension to test web page accessibility for different types of color vision deficiency

 - WebAIM Color Contrast Tool – a tool for testing color contrast of graphics and text